-Phone number: (360) 442-2330 Webpage: lowercolumbia.edu/opportunity-grant Located in Admissions Center (ADC)
+Webpage: lowercolumbia.edu/opportunity-grant

 Worker Retraining

 Worker Retraining is a state-funded program that provides job-related training and employment services to dislocated and unemployed workers to help them gain additional training in their field or to get started on a new career.
 Students may receive additional funding to help pay for retraining tuition, books and fees or "jump-start" funding while waiting financial aid approval.